axsh/openvnet/docs/InstallGuide.md

 Modify the parameters `host` and `public` according to your environment.
 In order for the sample environment in the overview section we leave those parameters as is.
 The detail of each parameter is following.

-- **id** : The identifier of the OpenVNet's process.
-For example the paramter `id` in `vnmgr.conf` is applied to the vnmgr process.
-Specify universally unique string data in the world of the OpenVNet.
+- **id** : OpenVNet uses the [0mq](http://zeromq.org) protocol for communication between its processes.
+This id is used by 0mq to identify each process.
+Any string here is fine as long as there's no two processes using the same one.
+It's recommended to just use the default values.

 - **protocol** : The network protocol that the OpenVNet's processes will use for communication.
 The default `tcp`.